WELCOME TO NEMS

 NEMS Online Data Collection System Up and Running!

 We are happy to announce a partnership with CounterTools, a non-profit organization that has agreed to host the NEMS tools in their Store Audit Center, which will allow for easy auditing of food outlets and project management.
 We are offering this exciting way of doing a NEMS project for free!
 Click here or click on the Online Data Collection tab in the left column menu to learn more details.

 Farmer's Market Audit Tool

 Dr. Carmen Byker Shanks of Montana State and others have developed an audit tool for Farmer's Markets modified from NEMS.
-Their publication is in press (Byker Shanks, C., Jilcott Pitts, S., Gustafson, A. (2015).
+Their recent publication of the tool (Shanks, C. B., Pitts, S. J., & Gustafson, A. (2015).
 Development and Validation of a Farmers’ Market Audit Tool in Rural and Urban Communities.
 Health promotion practice, 1524839915597899) is now available.

 CDC's Healthy Hospital Food and Beverage Environment Scan